Last Updated on November 16, 2023 by Electricalvolt

 Resistance & reactance grounding limits the system fault current in the case of the fault.
 The resistance or reactance or combination of resistance & reactance is added between neutral and ground.
 These components hinder the path of the fault current and keep the fault current within the safe current limit of the equipment.

 What is Resistance Grounding?

-In a 3 Phase, 4 wire system the neutral point is at zero potential when all phase currents are equal.
-However, the unbalance in the line currents causes the voltage to develop at the neutral point.
-If the neutral point is connected to the ground point, a large current flows.
+In a 3-phase, 4-wire system, the neutral point is at zero potential when all phase currents are equal.
+However, the imbalance in the line currents causes the voltage to develop at the neutral point.
+A large current flows if the neutral point is connected to the ground point.
 The large current is vulnerable to the electrical network and the electrical equipment.